cooperdk/YAPO-e-plus/README.md

 If you have any issues with this, I will fix your database for a small donation.
 There are sometimes problems due to Django's way of updating databases.
 Typically, it is due to primary keys in built-in tables.

 ###Running YAPO in a Docker environment

-*Note: I am looking for help in setting this up for ARM and for generally making it work as intended.
-I am getting somewhere, but the Docker image available may not be current, due to occasional issues.*
+Note: I am looking for help in setting this up for ARM and for generally making it work as intended.
+I am getting somewhere, but the Docker image available may not be current, due to occasional issues.

-- To do this, you will need a working [Docker installation](https://www.docker.com/get-started) (on Windows, only Docker Desktop is supported, since I had no luck in connecting to my Docker Toolbox environment).
+To do this, you will need a working Docker installation (on Windows, only Docker Desktop is supported, since I had no luck in connecting to my Docker Toolbox environment).

 Get the release by doing:

 `docker pull cooperdk/yapo-eplus`

 And run it with:

 `docker run -i -t -p 8000 cooperdk/yapo-eplus`

 The -i argument is needed if YAPO needs to ask you a question, and the -t argument makes sure that you have TTY abilities for your session.
-The Docker image is hardcoded to serve on port 8000, which is why it has to be opened with the -p argument.
+The Docker image is defaulted to serve on port 8000, which is why it has to be opened with the -p argument.
+To change the port, you need to first setup YAPO in your container, and then edit the config/settings.yml file (which should now be where you've configured it on your host) and edit the "yapo_url" variable.
+DO NOT CHANGE THE SPACING in settings.yml as YAML is very particular about this.
+After that, you can run Docker with the port argument that you want.

-  The database should be setup the first time you run the environment, and you can use the Docker CLI to mount your video folders as shared folders.
+The database should be setup the first time you run the environment.
+After that you should be able to run it in headless, but a terminal output is still recommended while YAPO is in development, as much feedback is only given in the terminal at this point.

-  Docker Desktop requires the May 2020 update of Windows 10 Home (build 2004), or any version of Windows 10 Professional.
-You cannot install Docker Desktop on an older release of Windows 10 Home.
+###Adding directories as volumes

+After the above command, you can add the parameter -v "":

+The directory on your computer must be quoted if there's a space in it.
+Windows directories should be typed with forward slashes instead of backslashes.
+I recommend that you configure the database, the data folder and the config folder as a volume on your host, and your media directories within the Docker container in a subdirectory named "clips", so for example (on Windows):

+docker run -i -t -p 8000 cooperdk/yapo-eplus -v "/database":/YAPO/database -v "/data":/YAPO/data -v "/config":/YAPO/config -v "/d/shared videos/porn/2020":/clips/2020

+Note that your D:/ drive becomes /d/ in Docker.

+This might be easier to setup with a docker-compose file.
+I will provide one ASAP.

+Within YAPO, you then register the /clips/2020 directory as your clips directory (and so on, for each directory with clips).

+You can add as many volume arguments as you need.

   The docker image is built on a Debian system.
 Please read up on the above if you're not sure what I mean.
 If you need support for this, I offer my help for a donation.